- § 9801

 b.
 “Pre-hospital care” does not include the care provided by a paramedic or other emergency medical services provider employed by a mobile-integrated healthcare or community paramedicine program.

-(27) “State EMS Medical Director” shall mean a physician who is board-certified by the American Board of Emergency Medicine and/or by the Osteopathic Board of Emergency Medicine and who shall be the chief physician for the statewide emergency medical system and under whose license all EMS providers shall operate for the purpose of delivering the standing orders of the statewide standard treatment protocol;
+(27) “State EMS Medical Director” means a physician who is board-certified by the American Board of Emergency Medicine or by the Osteopathic Board of Emergency Medicine and who shall be the chief physician for the statewide emergency medical system and under whose license all EMS providers shall operate for the purpose of delivering the standing orders of the statewide standard treatment protocol.

 (30) “Team-based, patient-centered delivery model” means a healthcare delivery model that includes multiple levels of providers to meet all of a patient’s needs and to promote wellness.